 Sri Lanka did not provide a completed peer review questionnaire to the Secretariat.
-It is not known whether Sri Lanka has implemented the transparency framework in line with the terms of reference (OECD, 2017[3]).
+It is not known whether Sri Lanka has implemented the transparency framework in line with the terms of reference (OECD, 2017[3]) (ToR) for the calendar year 2019 (year in review).
 Sri Lanka receives two recommendations covering the information gathering process (ToR I.4) and exchange of information (ToR II.5) for the year in review.

-In the prior year report, Sri Lanka received the same two recommendations.
+In the prior year report, as well as in the 2017 peer review, Sri Lanka received the same two recommendations.
 As they have not been addressed, the recommendations remain in place.